 The Corporation does not currently have any hedging or investment derivative instruments to manage interest rate risk.
+However, the fair value of commodity swaps that are in an asset position may be reduced as interest rates rise.

 The Corporation does not bear basis risk on any of its commodity swaps.
 Hedged items are matched with hedging derivative instruments that are indexed to the same price index/delivery point.